-My research is primarily focused on scientific modeling and explanation in the physical sciences, especially (more recently) the Earth sciences (geosciences).
-I have published on a wide range of topics, including history of physics (e.g., Bohr’s correspondence principle, Dirac, Maxwell), intertheory relations (especially quantum-classical relation), thought experiments, supertasks, fictions in science, metaphysical indeterminacy, non-causal explanations, data models, and modeling in the geosciences.
+Alisa Bokulich’s research is primarily focused on scientific modeling, data, and explanation in the physical sciences, especially (more recently) the Earth sciences (geosciences).
+She has published on a wide range of topics, including history of physics (e.g., Bohr’s correspondence principle, Dirac, Maxwell), intertheory relations (especially quantum-classical relation), thought experiments, supertasks, fictions in science, metaphysical indeterminacy, non-causal explanations, data models, and modeling in the geosciences.
 She has developed an alternative view of scientific explanation she calls the “eikonic” conception and is developing with Wendy Parker a philosophical account of data they call the ‘pragmatic representational’ (PR) view of data.

 Current Book Project